Dmytro-Medzatiy/Video_Tutorial_Fetch_data_from_GitHub_Part1/README.md

 [![structor compatible](https://img.shields.io/badge/structor%20compatible-v0.2.4-0077dd.svg?style=flat)](http://helmetrex.com)

 ### Description

-Starter project with a set of more than 40 React Bootstrap & React Widgets components.
+Code from the first part of the video tutorial: https://youtu.be/AY65e6Ry_rY?list=PLAcaUOtEwjoR_U6eE2HQEXwkefeVESix1 Starter project with a set of more than 40 React Bootstrap & React Widgets components.
 Also, has a scaffold for the server backend.

 ### Documentation